jsiek/abstract-binding-trees/README.md

     M[ N ][ L ] ≡ (⟪ ` 0 • N • id ⟫ M) [ N [ L ] ]

-Generalizing the subtitution by `L` to any simulaneous substitution `σ`, we have the following theorem which is provided by the library.
+Generalizing the substitution by `L` to any simultaneous substitution `σ`, we have the following theorem which is provided by the library.

     ⟪ σ ⟫ (N [ M ]) ≡ (⟪ exts σ ⟫ N) [ ⟪ σ ⟫ M ]         (commute-subst)